mhcurylo/mhcurylo.github.io/content/post-4.md

 ## a smoll c cardinality

 To manage this madness a witch does not tell a number from another number or a string from a string.
 All `numbers` and `strings` have a cardinality of one to her, a bazillion of instances mushed under a lack of comprehension.
-A witch's carbon brain works in four-bit registers, it does not handle Enum Cardinalities above sixteen.
-Thus she assigns the smoll c cardinality of one to them as well.
+Why?
+Because they do not HAVE to be matched on.

 ## some types

-To assign smoll c to a type write the number of its instances or one if it is larger than sixteen (or does not fit four bits left).
+To assign smoll c to a basic type write the number of its instances or one if it is larger than sensible.
 Thus a smoll c cardinality is one for basic lanugage types except a boolean and a never.
 Never is never, zero not null.
 A boolean gets a cute little two.

     // the types